 2024 Dates and Details

-LWMTA is excited to welcome Hannah Cho as our 2021 MAP Visiting Artist Teacher.
+LWMTA is excited to welcome Dr. Lark Powers, NCTM as our 2022 MAP Visiting Artist Teacher.

-The registration deadline for MAP is January 10, 2021.
 Teachers may register their students online at the WSMTA Member Dashboard.
 Registration fees vary from $20-50 per student depending on minutes purchased.
-There is an additional chapter fee of $7 per student (paid by the teacher) to be paid separately to LWMTA.
+There is an additional chapter fee of $8 per student (paid by the teacher) to be paid separately to LWMTA.
 Teachers are also required to pay for an oral consultation and/or written evaluation as part of their student event.

 MAP students play two pieces for the visiting artist.
 They receive a mini-lesson as well as written comments and encouragement for their performance.
 Memorization is not required.
 The focus is on presenting the highest-quality performance.

 This event may be scheduled as private lessons or as a group class.
 Often, students will get a much better understanding of musical and technical concepts by hearing the guest teacher work with other students.
 This masterclass approach works especially well with students who are comfortable with an audience.

 Teachers may buy 5 extra minutes for the visiting artist to select outstanding performers in his/her studio.
 One LWMTA certificate and gold seal may be awarded for every 5 students in your class.

 Professional consultation with the visiting artist is part of MAP.
 Discuss repertoire, technique or any teaching area of particular interest with your choice of an oral consultation or written evaluation.